stevenoonan/imterm/README.md

 Future enhancements will contains features that help me develop and debug embedded systems, such as timestamping and hexadecimal view.

-Written in C++ with multiplatform, hardware accelerated GUI based on [Dear ImGui](https://github.com/ocornut/imgui).
+Written in C++20 with multiplatform, hardware accelerated GUI based on [Dear ImGui](https://github.com/ocornut/imgui).
 I have tested it in Windows and Linux.
 Mac should not be difficult to get working.

 Uses [conan](https://conan.io/) and CMake.
 Submodules are currently used for